-O .
-Down Internet confidence is defined but not confidence.
+State of the Internet connection profile.
+0 Down - Internet connection is defined but not connected.
 1 Connecting - A service has been opened and so the Internet connection is initated.
 2 Up - Internet connection is established and usable by one or more services.
 3 Limited Up - Internet connection is established, but temporarily no network coverage.

-Closing - Internet connection is terminating.
+4 Closing - Internet connection is terminating.